-How to Break In Hiking Boots
+How To Break In Hiking Shoes and Boots

 You’re in the right place!
 In this guide, we will be covering the following:

-How to Break in Hiking Boots: 3 Steps
+How To Break In Hiking Boots: 3 Steps

 As the old adage tells us, there’s no point in flogging a dead horse…

-To do so, we recommend getting yourself into a store to try them on already armed with an awareness of your feet’s quirks and characteristics—if they are particularly wide or narrow, flat, have a high instep, bunions, and so on…and find a pair that fit your own particular foot shape and ensure there are not tight or painful spots.
+To do so, we recommend already being armed with an awareness of your feet’s quirks and characteristics before you get to the store.
+If they are particularly wide or narrow, flat, have a high instep, bunions, and so on, you need to find a pair that will comfortably fit your own particular foot shape.

-Pro-tip: Take some of your usual hiking socks with you to the store and spend some time walking around in them.
+Pro-Tip: Take some of your usual hiking socks with you to the store and spend some time walking around in them.

 There’s no quick way to break in boots.

-While some self-proclaimed authorities on the subject advise wearing them in the shower, giving them a daily rubdown with wax, leaving them near a heat source, and/or giving them a good soaking before heading out on a hike, each of these supposed remedies is only likely to result in damage to the boots—or to your feet.
+While some self-proclaimed authorities on the subject advise wearing them in the shower, giving them a daily rubdown with wax, leaving them near a heat source, and/or giving them a good soaking before heading out on a hike, each of these supposed remedies is only likely to result in damage to the materials, or to your feet.